bbauska/W3Cx-2of5/README.md

 by all browsers.
 So you will have to use the source element to list a combination of formats.

-The following table lists the source element's attributes:
+<h4>The following table lists the source element's attributes:</h4>
 <!------------------------------------------------------------------------------------------------>
 <!-------------------------------- 109. table src and type (256) --------------------------------->
 <!------------------------------------------------------------------------------------------------>